cncf/tag-env-sustainability/working-groups/green-reviews/charter.md

 - Act within the CNCF Environmental Sustainability TAG Charter.
 - Provide metrics, guidelines, guidance, and processes for measuring and improving the sustainability footprint of CNCF projects.
 - Initiate a CNCF project review at the discretion of the Working Group.
-- Utilize existing tooling to conduct CNCF project sustainability footprint reviews.
-- Create minimal tooling to conduct CNCF project sustainability footprint reviews, for example, to automate certain processes, if existing tooling does not meet requirements, and if the CNCF Environmental Sustainability TAG formally approved this.
+- Leverage existing tools, libraries, and frameworks for conducting CNCF project sustainability footprint reviews (for example, to automate certain processes) whenever possible.
+However, in the absence of suitable tooling, minimal solutions, such as scripts or the thinnest viable tools, may be developed, provided that such creations are formally approved by the CNCF Environmental Sustainability TAG.
 - Be a point of contact for project maintainers to understand the outcome of the projects’ reviews.

 ## Goals